MODULE 2 - Section 4

 2. On-Field Preparation

-• In this call, the attention shifts toward thinking about what it means to lead when everything goes “live,” from team dynamics to basic security and more.
+In this call, the attention shifts toward thinking about what it means to lead when everything goes “live” in-community, from team dynamics to basic security and more.

-The success of the short-term team is often driven by the health of a team leader’s leadership.
-To help the rest of the team member’s embrace the posture of being a teachable, flexible learner, we start with the team leader.
+The success of the team is often driven by the health of a team leader’s leadership.
+To help the rest of the team embrace the posture of a teachable, flexible learner, we start with the team leader.
+Most team leaders have two leadership coaching calls with the STT Director or the Training Coordinator.

 These two leadership calls are in addition to the vetting/setting expectations call at the beginning of the process, and the debrief call that occurs when the short-term team is complete.

-While the STTs Department will help prepare the team in a general sense, only you, the host-coordinator, have nuanced insights of what is happening in your community.
+While the STT Department helps prepare the team in a general sense, only you, the host-coordinator, have nuanced insight into what is happening in your community.
 You also know important information about how the team will engage while there.

-As part of the team preparation process, there are additional resources that are available to the team to help them engage well.
-Listed below are some of the most notable resources:
+As part of the preparation process, there are several resources available to the team to help them engage well

 Community Guide